syncfusion-content/xamarin-docs/Xamarin/SfSchedule/headers.md

  No need to mention .ttf when set the Custom Font in iOS.

 ### Custom Font Setting in Xamarin.Forms (UWP)
-* Download the Custom Font (e.g. Lobster-Regular.ttf)
+* Download the Custom Font (e.g. Lobster-Regular.ttf).
 * Add the downloaded Custom Font to the Assets folder of the Xamarin.Forms (UWP) project.
 * Then, directly use Custom Font name as FontFamily.
 When Setting custom font in UWP use the format (FontFamily = ” Assets/Lobster-Regular.ttf#Lobster”).